thorchain/docs/thornodes/managing.md

 1. If anyone accesses your cloud credentials, they can log in and steal your funds
 2. If anyone accesses the device you used to log into kubernetes, they can log in and steal your funds
 3. If anyone accesses your hardware device used to bond, they can sign a LEAVE transaction and steal your bond once it is returned
-4. If anyone has your Yggdrasil `make mnemonic` phrase, including in logs, they can steal your funds
+4. If anyone has access to your node's private keys through logs or configuration files, they can steal your funds
 5. If any GitLab repo is compromised and you `git pull` any nefarius code into your node and run `make <any command>`, you can lose all your funds.

 #### Checking diffs